 2. Get creative

 My weapon of choice is my ipad pro.
-I used to be a very creative child but lost that spark as I got older, however I’ve just got back into doodling again and have set up a new instagram account if you fancy a follow.
+I used to be a very creative child but lost that spark as I got older, however I’ve just got back into doodling again.

 I use the Procreate ipad app to create my drawings and they’ve just launched a little treat – the Procreate Care Pack – which includes some limited edition brushes, a 2 month free trial of skillshare and a list of artwork prompts to create a bit of an online community in these stressful times.